smagul/sql4-da/Notes.md

 ```

 Notice, you can retrieve different columns than those being used in the **ORDER BY** and **WHERE** statements.
 Assuming all of these column names existed in this way (`col1`, `col2`, `col3`, `col4`, `col5`) within a table called `table1`, this query would run just fine.

+## Lesson 2: SQL Joins

+### Why Would We Want to Split Data Into Separate Tables

+**Joins:**

+1. Orders and accounts are different types of objects
+2. This allows queries to execute more quickly

+**Database Normalization.** When creating a database, it is really important to think about how data will be stored.
+This is known as **normalization**, and it is a huge part of most SQL classes.
+If you are in charge of setting up a new database, it is important to have a thorough understanding of database **normalization**.
+There are essentially three ideas that are aimed at database normalization:

+1. Are the tables storing logical groupings of the data?
+2. Can I make changes in a single location, rather than in many tables for the same information?
+3. Can I access and manipulate data quickly and efficiently?

+However, most analysts are working with a database that was already set up with the necessary properties in place.
+As analysts of data, you don't really need to think too much about data **normalization.** You just need to be able to pull the data from the database, so you can start drawing insights.

+The whole goal of **JOIN** statements is to allow us to pull from more than one table at a time.
+Again - **JOIN**s are useful for allowing us to pull data from multiple tables.
+This is both simple and powerful all at the same time.
+With the addition of the **JOIN** statement to our toolkit, we will also be adding the **ON** statement.
+**JOIN**s tells query an additional table from which you would like to pull data.
+**ON** specifies a logical statement to combine the table in from and **JOIN** statements